net-lisias-ksph/KIS/ItemPlugin.md

 Take note that `ModuleKISItem` class run on the **part prefab module**.
 Because the part do not exist in the scene when the item is in the inventory, you will need to use KIS specific methods to keep track of the corresponding `KIS_Item` class of the inventory.

-Here is an exemple class to use for your plugin :
+Here is an exemple class to use :

 ```
     public class ModuleMyAwesomeItem : ModuleKISItem